Chole4ever/GDID-AuthSystem/README.md

-testcode for DID authenticationm,based on weidentity
+Test code for DID authentication,built on weidentity